-TICK THE WARD WHERE YOUR PROJECT WILL OPERATE PLEASE INDICATE WHICH TYPE OF GRANT YOU ARE APPLYING FOR Coldside YES Small Grant East End Physical & Environmental Improvement
+TICK THE WARD WHERE YOUR PROJECT WILL OPERATE PLEASE INDICATE WHICH TYPE OF GRANT YOU ARE APPLYING FOR Coldside Small Grant East End Physical & Environmental Improvement

-Lochee Youth Inclusion YES Maryfield North East Please note that communications regarding this application will be sent to you via email unless you indicate otherwise.
-All communication for this Strathmartine application should be made to dundee.partnership@dundeecity.gov.uk Che cklist for the DP Community Reg eneration Fund Application Form belov that w checklist to ensure that your form is the Dundee Partnership Team, please use the as fully completed as possible.
-Please also note ause delays in processing or rejection of your
+Lochee Youth Inclusion YES Maryfield YES North East Please note that communications regarding this application will be sent to you via email unless you Strathmartine indicate otherwise.
+All communication for this application should be made to dundee.partnership@dundeecity.gov.uk Che cklist for the DP Community Reg eneration Fund Application Form the Dundee Partnership Team, please use the as fully completed as possible.
+Please also note that submitting an incomplete form can cause delays in processing or rejection of your application.